LeoAdamek/call-shibe/Readme.rst

 *WOW*

-Simple, open-source, cloud-based telephone conferencing for businesses and clients.
+Simple, open-source, cloud-based VoIP & Telephonic conferencing for humans*

 -----
 About